dev-loop8/.github/profile/README.md

 </div>

-## About DevLoop
+## About Devloop

-DevLoop is a forward-thinking technology company specializing in AI-powered solutions, modern web development, and intelligent automation.
+Devloop is a forward-thinking technology company specializing in AI-powered solutions, modern web development, and intelligent automation.
 We bridge the gap between cutting-edge artificial intelligence and practical business applications, delivering scalable, production-ready systems that solve real-world challenges.

 Our team combines deep expertise in machine learning, advanced web technologies, and automation engineering to create solutions that are not only technically excellent but also aligned with business objectives.